Guide on How to Find a Niche in Software Development Company in 2023

 Understanding your customers, the language they speak, and processes they manage helps you build a rapport with them.

-Your potential client: 'Other software development companies have lower rates, why shall I pay you that price?'
+Your potential client might say: 'Other software development companies have lower rates, why shall I pay you that price?'

 Your client knows what market pricing level is.
 They google it or ask competitive agencies.
 So it is hard to increase your margins unless you differentiate your services from the market to show unique value.